-6-14.
-Unique ID Read (ONFI)
+6-15.
+Unique ID Read (ONFI) with PUF-like Code Structure Note

+The MX30UFxG28AD unique ID adopts Macronix PUF-like code structure, which is truly random and the numbers of "0" bit almost equal to numbers of "1" bit.
 The unique ID is 32-byte and with 16 copies for back-up purpose.
 After writing the Unique ID read command (EDh) and following the one address byte (00h), the host may read out the unique ID data.
 The host need to XOR the 1st 16-byte unique data and the 2nd 16-byte complement data to get the result, if the result is FFh, the unique ID data is correct; otherwise, host need to repeat the XOR with the next copy of Unique ID data.